Prasoon1207/prasoon1207.github.io/_posts/2024-09-02-zhao2024multilingualism.md

 **How will I verify it?**

  I will look at each of the three steps separately: _conversion_ to unified English representation, _task-solving_ and _translation_. **_Conversion_** -> Relative amount of English / non-English tokens; _Does the converted representation still relate to the original query?
 (Can we quantify it?) <- credits to Eshaan Tanwar from LCS2 for suggesting this._ 2.  **_Task-Solving_ MLWork** claims that knowledge is extracted from language specific neurons in the FFN structures. _Does deactivating these neurons have an affect on the performance?_ ALSO, is the knowledge diffused into different languages or localized to the language of the pretraining text? _Consider a setup when some knowledge is only limited to Vietnamese literature.
-Does deactivating neurons of FFN pertaining to Vietnamese completely downgrade MLLM performance?_<br><br><br>
+Does deactivating neurons of FFN of Vietnamese completely downgrade MLLM performance?_<br><br><br>
 		Is there a way to identify neurons relating to some knowledge?<br>
         How much overlap do they have with language-specific neurons?<br><br><br>
 _**Translation**_ -> I will certainly want to look at works trying to mechanistically interpret translation in MLLMs.
 (Is there a gap here?).
 Using those, one can design experiments to test this.